SolidRun/atf-marvell/docs/plat/marvell/armada/doimage.rst

       Create signature for key index 3 (CSK)

 #.
 The flash image could be verified using the client binary in the same way
-   as it is done with stanalone utility:
+   as it is done with standalone utility:

    .. code:: shell